-This study is part of a large project focused on focused on developing and evaluating interventions targeting academic EFs in the school and outpatient settings.
-Data were obtained from 1) focus groups with teachers who work with youth with ASD (i.e., as part of the development and refinement of the interventions), and 2) IEPs of youth with ASD who participated in intervention development activities (i.e., open trials).
+This study is part of a large project focused on developing and evaluating interventions targeting academic EFs in the school and outpatient settings.
+Data were obtained from (a) focus groups with teachers who work with youth with ASD (i.e., as part of the development and refinement of the interventions), and (b) IEPs of youth with ASD who participated in intervention development activities (i.e., open trials).
 Multiple methods including qualitative focus groups and document analysis were utilized.
-The studies were approved by the MASKED Institutional Review Board (IRB) and all participants consented or assented to participate.
+The studies were approved by the Institutional Review Board (IRB) of the Cincinnati Children's Hospital Medical Center and all participants consented or assented to participate.
 The project is being conducted in the greater Cincinnati area, which includes counties in the states of Ohio, Kentucky, and Indiana around the city of Cincinnati.